• Home

 Instructions

-1. Mix the steel-cut oats, milk, water, pumpkin pie spice, salt, maple syrup, and vanilla extract together in the instant pot.
+1. Mix the steel-cut oats, milk, water, maple syrup, pumpkin pie spice, ground cinnamon, and vanilla extract together in the instant pot.

-2. Then plop spoonfuls of the pumpkin puree into the oats, but don’t stir.
-When I stirred mine into the oats, the oats burned a little on the bottom of the pot (still edible though).
+2. Then plop spoonfuls of the pumpkin puree into the oats, but don't stir.
+When I stirred mine into the oats, the oats burned a little on the bottom of the pot.

 3. Move the venting valve to seal, and set the pressure cooker to manual or high for 8 minutes.
 Turn off the keep warm function.
 It may take about 10 minutes to come to pressure.

-4. When the oats are done naturally release pressure, but if you don’t want to wait it should be fine to manually release any remaining pressure after 15 minutes (by turning the venting to valve from seal to vent).
+4. Naturally release any pressure, but if you don't want to wait, it should be fine to manually release any pressure after 15 minutes.

 5. Mix well to combine the pumpkin puree with the oats.
 The oats will thicken as they cool.